 Stewardship Council Staff

-Prior to joining the Stewardship Council, Heidi acted as a restoration specialist and project manager for ECORP Consulting, Inc., a biological consulting firm based in Rocklin, California.
-Her experience includes drafting and implementing long-term management plans for open space areas, environmental permitting and compliance, and managing large-scale mitigation and restoration projects including grassland, woodland, wetland, and riparian habitats.
+Heidi has held several positions during her tenure at the Stewardship Council including Deputy Executive Director as well as several roles within the Stewardship Council’s Land Conservation Program.
+Prior to joining the Stewardship Council, Heidi worked in private environmental consulting for several different firms acting as a restoration specialist and project manager.
+Her experience includes drafting and implementing long-term management plans for open space areas, environmental permitting and compliance, negotiating conservation easements, and managing large-scale mitigation and restoration projects including grassland, woodland, wetland, and riparian habitats.

 Heidi holds a master of arts degree in parks, recreation, and tourism management from Lincoln University in New Zealand, and bachelor of arts degrees in environmental studies and geography from the University of California, Santa Barbara.

 Heidi currently serves as a board member of the Sacramento River Watershed Program.
 In her free time, Heidi enjoys hiking, camping and snowshoeing in the mountains of the Sierra Nevada with her husband and their two children.

 Aaron Robertson joined the Stewardship Council in 2017.
 Prior to joining the organization, he started two successful businesses and served as Deputy Director of Administrative Services for two State-level Departments.
 He served as Chief Deputy Director for California State Parks, worked for the City of Rocklin, VSP Global and served as a federal law enforcement officer, analyst and program manager for the U.S. Intelligence Community.
 Aaron served 29 years as a U.S. Marine, retiring in 2015 as a Lieutenant Colonel.
 As Finance and Operations Manager, Aaron manages finance, accounting, human resources and information technology for the Stewardship Council and serves as a liaison to the Board of Directors.